-Members: Annie Thabet, Yves Leduc
+Members: Yves Leduc, Annie Thabet

-The Corporate Governance Committee is a committee that assists the Board in fulfilling its oversight obligations primarily with respect to compliance with legal and regulatory requirements relating to corporate governance, the review of the size and composition of the Board, director training, the implementation of sound corporate governance practices, including the development and administration of a code of conduct, the evaluation of the Board, its committees and the Chair of the Board, and the examination of the social responsibility plan of the Corporation.
+The Governance and Social Responsibility Committee is a committee that assists the Board in fulfilling its oversight obligations primarily with respect to compliance with legal and regulatory requirements relating to corporate governance, the review of the size and composition of the Board, director training, the implementation of sound corporate governance practices, including the development and administration of a code of conduct, the evaluation of the Board, its committees and the Chair of the Board, and the examination of the social responsibility plan of the Corporation.

-The members of the Corporate Governance Committee were selected based on their experience and their knowledge of matters to be dealt with by the committee.
+The members of the Governance and Social Responsibility Committee were selected based on their experience and their knowledge of matters to be dealt with by the committee.

-The duties and responsibilities of the Corporate Governance Committee are established by the Board of Directors and include, amongst others, the following: (i) supervise the establishment, design and implementation of corporate governance policies, including a Code of Conduct with an aim to maintain a sound corporate governance culture within the Corporation, and make recommendations to the Board; (ii) review procedures implemented to ensure compliance with the Code of Conduct and review any waiver to the Code of Conduct; (iii) review the compensation, size and composition of the Board and understand how the Board ensures the independence of Board members and make recommendations to the Board of Directors; (iv) ensure, in collaboration with the Audit Committee, that the Corporation follows a sound policy in communicating effectively with its shareholders; (v) facilitate the evaluation of the Board, its committees and the Chair of the Board; and (vi) supervise the implementation of the Corporation in that respect.
+The duties and responsibilities of the Governance and Social Responsibility Committee are established by the Board of Directors and include, amongst others, the following: (i) supervise the establishment, design and implementation of corporate governance policies, including a Code of Conduct with an aim to maintain a sound corporate governance culture within the Corporation, and make recommendations to the Board; (ii) review procedures implemented to ensure compliance with the Code of Conduct and review any waiver to the Code of Conduct; (iii) review the compensation, size and composition of the Board and understand how the Board ensures the independence of Board members and make recommendations to the Board of Directors; (iv) ensure, in collaboration with the Audit Committee, that the Corporation follows a sound policy in communicating effectively with its shareholders; (v) facilitate the evaluation of the Board, its committees and the Chair of the Board; and (vi) supervise the implementation of the Corporation's Corporate Social Responsibility Plan and review, on an annual basis, the objectives and initiatives of the Corporation in that respect.

-The Corporate Governance Committee has the authority appropriate to retain, at the expense of the Corporation, external consultants and experts to discharge its responsibilities.
+The Governance and Social Responsibility Committee has the appropriate authority to retain, at the expense of the Corporation, external consultants and experts to discharge its responsibilities.

-During the fiscal year ended October 28, 2018, the Corporate Governance Committee held 4 meetings.
-During such fiscal year, the Corporate Governance Committee, inter alia:
+During the fiscal year ended October 27, 2019, the Governance and Social Responsibility Committee held four meetings.
+During such fiscal year, the Governance and Social Responsibility Committee, inter alia: